Noah is currently the COO at Palo Alto Software, makers of the online business plan app LivePlan.

 But planning is still critical, even if the business plan might be broken.
 Studies have shown that businesses that set goals and track their progress grow 30 percent faster than those who “just wing it.”
 Furthermore, even established businesses grow faster when they have a plan.

 So what if I told you there was a better way to do business planning?
-One that lets you adjust and refine your plan as you gather more information about your business and your customers.
+One that lets you adjust and refine your plan as you gather more information about your business and customers.

 A method known as Lean Planning.